 - While we share overarching global principles within Morningstar Investment Management as a global group, we also recognize that each locality has different client preferences and compliance regulations.
 Morningstar Investment Management Australia is empowered to follow the global principles to best manage our voting choices on behalf of our stakeholders. - We classify each company proxy issue into the list of common voting areas below.
 In order to make a determination as to how each specific vote fits our principles, we employ Glass Lewis for proxy advisory services.
 Additionally, on an as needed basis, we consult with Sustainalytics internal specialists on specific ESG voting items.
 At times we will also rely on input from our investment managers. - We have mapped our standard principles to the baseline recommendations provided by Glass Lewis.
 Our proxy advisory service partner provides recommendations for how we vote and alerts us to any potential areas where our principles are in conflict with their recommendations.
 In a vast majority of instances, the recommendation will be clear and align with our principles.
-For 1) contentious votes, 2) votes where the alignment with our principles is unclear, or 3) votes where there might be a potential conflict of interest, the voting recommendation will be presented to our local proxy voting committee for sign-off and execution. - For recommendations that fall outside these major categories, we will work with Glass Lewis to make decisions in the best interests of our investors.
+For 1) contentious votes, 2) votes where the alignment with our principles is unclear, or 3) votes where there might be a potential conflict of interest, the voting recommendation will be presented to our Australian Investment Committee for sign-off and execution. - For recommendations that fall outside these major categories, we will work with Glass Lewis to make decisions in the best interests of our investors.

-- Except in special cases where we feel abstention is required, we consider and vote all proxies for every resolution in respect of holdings beneficially owned by us in companies and other entities publicly listed globally, excepting entities for which we feel we have no discretion to vote. - In some instances, we may determine after appropriate consideration that as a matter of governance or investment process, it is more effective and in Scheme Members' best interests for us to abstain from voting. - In cases where we do not hold direct and immediate voting rights because of the interposition of a trust or other structure between us and the ultimate investments (e.g., an investment by us in a managed investment scheme which then invests pooled or collective moneys), we will request that the interposed entity exercise its voting rights in a manner consistent with our Voting Policy and to report to us on the exercise of voting rights.
+- Except in special cases where we feel abstention is required, we consider and vote all proxies for every resolution in respect of holdings beneficially owned by us in companies and other entities publicly listed globally, excepting entities for which we feel we have no discretion to vote. - In some instances, we may determine after appropriate consideration that as a matter of governance or investment process, it is more effective and in Scheme Members' best interests for us to abstain from voting. - In cases where we do not hold direct and immediate voting rights because of the interposition of a trust or other structure between us and the ultimate investments (e.g., an investment by us in a managed investment scheme which then invests pooled or collective moneys), at times we may request that the interposed entity exercise its voting rights in a manner consistent with our Voting Policy and to report to us on the exercise of voting rights.
+We acknowledge that collective vehicles often have to treat all investors equally and hence it may not be possible to take our views into account.